Introduction

 - Respiratory distress: Gurgling sounds, labored breathing, and air sacculitis.

-- Systemic inflammation: Affecting organs like the eyes, liver, and heart.
+- Systemic inflammation: Affects organs like the eyes, liver, and heart.

 - Septicemia: Sudden death in severe cases.